ansgarj/TomoSAR/README.md

 **NOTE**: I use the [demo5](https://github.com/rinex20/RTKLIB-demo5) version of `rtklib`, and this is the one `tomotest binaries` will suggest installing if it finds no `convbin` or `rnx2rtkp` binary, **but** it _should_ run on standard `rtklib` as well.

 ## Usage
-The `tomosar` module is a work-in-progress to provide a one-stop toolbox for our tomographic SAR needs.
+The `tomosar` _module_ is a work-in-progress to provide a one-stop toolbox for our tomographic SAR needs.
 Once installed it can be imported into Python by running `import tomosar`, or you can select submodules or objects as usual  in Python.
 Currently, the only available documentation is the one present in the code, _but I plan to add separate documentation later._

-The **CLI tools** are intended to provide a toolbox for the most common or predicted needs, the idea being that unless you are working on your own project with something not integrated into the CLI tools, you can use the module directly from the terminal by running a command without having to enter into Python and importing the module.
+The [CLI tools](#cli-tools) are intended to provide a toolbox for the most common or predicted needs, the idea being that unless you are working on your own project with something not integrated into the CLI tools, you can use the module directly from the terminal by running a command without having to enter into Python and importing the module.
 All tools can be called with `--help` for some basic syntax.

 ### Environment Variables
 The following environment variables are used by the `tomosar` module to locate files that are kept _only locally_ for memory reasons: `TOMOMASKS` (used to locate `.shp` masks), `TOMODEMS` (used to locate `.tif` files that provide DEM:s) and `TOMOCANOPIES` (used to locate `.tif` files that provide DSM:s used to identify **canopy** ).
 If not set, `tomosar` will default to using only the user provided folder (see documentation).
 It is recommended to set the variables in order to avoid needing to track them manually.
+Note that
+- `TOMOMASKS` _or a user passed substitute_ is **never** required;
+- `TOMODEMS` _or a user passed substitute_ is **required** only when processing slices with a ground reference;
+- `TOMOCANOPIES` _or a user passed substitute_ is **required** only when processing slices with a canopy reference.

 ### CLI Tools
-These are the core tools (mostly) for a drone processing workflow:
+These are the CLI tools provided by the `tomosar` module:
-1. `tomosar`:  version, help setup and various Python entry points:
+1. `tomosar`:  version, help, setup and various Python entry points:
 	1. `tomosar version`: prints the current version
 	2. `tomosar help`: prints a help message similar to this README
-	3. `tomosar setup`: installs a Git _hook_ that performs `setup` whenever a successful merge occurs (i.e. on future `git pull` runs, **note**: this is skipped if a `post-merge` Git hook already exists, so you _can_ modify and use your own hooks), then continues setup by checking if the `pyproject.toml` file changed in the last merge and updates the installation if it did, checks if all required binaries are in the `PATH` (in case more were added) and prints helpful information if not, and finally it pre-warms the \_\_pycache\_\_ by compiling the module with all sub-modules and tools.
+	3. `tomosar setup`: installs a Git _hook_ that performs `setup` whenever a successful merge occurs (i.e. on future `git pull` runs, **note**: this is skipped if a `post-merge` Git hook already exists, so you _can_ modify and use your own hooks), then continues setup by checking if the `pyproject.toml` file changed in the last merge (if no merge found it falls back to last commit) and updates the installation if it did, checks if all required binaries are in the `PATH` (in case more were added) and prints helpful information if not, and finally it pre-warms the \_\_pycache\_\_ by compiling the module with all sub-modules and tools.
 	4. `tomosar dependencies`: performs the `PATH` check for required binaries independently of `setup`.
 	5. `tomosar warmup`: pre-warms the \_\_pycache\_\_.
 	6. `tomosar sliceinfo`: scans a directory for slice files and collects them into a `SliceInfo` object, and then opens an interactive Python console with the `SliceInfo` object stored under `slices`.